kubedb/docs/docs/guides/druid/rotate-auth/guide.md

 ## Deploy Druid

-In this section, we are going to deploy a Druid database using KubeDB.
+In this section, we are going to deploy a `Druid` database using `KubeDB`.

 ### Create External Dependency (Deep Storage)